wx-chevalier/Python-Notes/packages/redux-pack-fsa/README.md

 Sensible promise handling and FSA-compliant middleware for redux

-`redux-pack` is a library that introduces promise-based middleware that allows async actions based on the lifecycle of a promise to be declarative.
+`redux-pack-fsa` is a library that introduces promise-based middleware that allows async actions based on the lifecycle of a promise to be declarative.

 Async actions in redux are often done using `redux-thunk` or other middlewares.
 The problem with this approach is that it makes it too easy to use `dispatch` sequentially, and dispatch multiple "actions" as the result of the same interaction/event, where they probably should have just been a single action dispatch.

 This can be problematic because we are treating several dispatches as all part of a single transaction, but in reality, each dispatch causes a separate rerender of the entire component tree, where we not only pay a huge performance penalty, but also risk the redux store being in an inconsistent state.

-`redux-pack` helps prevent us from making these mistakes, as it doesn't give us the power of a `dispatch` function, but allows us to do all of the things we were doing before.
+`redux-pack-fsa` helps prevent us from making these mistakes, as it doesn't give us the power of a `dispatch` function, but allows us to do all of the things we were doing before.

 To give you some more context into the changes, here are some examples/information about the old way and new way of doing things below: